reactjs/react.dev/content/docs/try-react.md

 ### Quick Start

-Head over to the [Quick Start](/docs/hello-world.html) section to try some examples.
+- Head over to the [Quick Start](/docs/hello-world.html) section for a step-by-step introduction to React concepts.

+- Try the [Tutorial](/tutorial/tutorial.html) for a hands-on practical example.

 ### Install React